Last weekend while we were at the cabin, I picked crabapples. We inherited two crabapple trees with the property.

 If you don’t care about having perfectly clear jelly, go ahead and squeeze.
 You’ll get more juice, which means more jelly.

 Be sure to save your crabapple pulp, I’m going to show you a use for it at the end of this post.

-Return the crabapple juice to the stove, and add one cup of sugar for every cup of juice.
+Make a note of how many cups of crabapple juice you have.
+Then, return it to the stove, and add one cup of sugar for every cup of juice.
 I recommend giving this a quick taste test.
 Crabapples vary in their tartness.
 Add more sugar, if it doesn’t meet your tastes yet.

-Bring the pot to a bowl over high heat, and keep it there, until a candy thermometer reads 8 degrees over the boiling point of water.
+Bring the pot to a boil over high heat, and keep it there, until a candy thermometer reads eight degrees over the boiling point of water.
 This is the point at which jelly recipes without added pectin will gel.
 At my elevation that’s 218 degrees.

 Plug your elevation into this calculator to determine the boiling point of water in your area.
-Then, add 8 degrees to arrive at the gel point.
+Then, add eight degrees to arrive at the gel point.

 To determine if your jelly has gelled properly, use one of these tests.

 If you aren’t happy with the gel (maybe you were working with older crabapples and they just don’t have as much pectin now), add half a box of pectin (3 Tablespoons, if you use the big-batch bottles), and bring them back to the gel point.